 (a) Definitions.
-As used in this rule:
+In this rule:

 Originally, this privilege was granted only to penitents and priests, and then only if the communication was made in confession, an institution of the Catholic Church which is cloaked with absolute secrecy.
 Gradually, the application of the privilege was broadened; before the promulgation of this rule, North Dakota statutory law protected communications made to a "clergyman or priest," but only if the communications were made in "confession."

-Subdivision (a)(1) makes it clear that the privilege applies not only to certain named members of the clergy, but also to "other similar functionar(ies) of a religious organization."
+Paragraph (a)(1) makes it clear that the privilege applies not only to certain named members of the clergy, but also to "other similar functionar(ies) of a religious organization."
 It will be the function of the courts to determine whether, in a given case, the status of the spiritual adviser is such that invocation of the privilege is warranted.

 In keeping with the belief that there may be occasions in which it is appropriate for a guardian or personal representative to claim a privilege, subdivision (c) provides for these parties to make the claim on behalf of the holder.
-The clergyman may, of course, claim the privilege on behalf of the communicant.
+The cleric may, of course, claim the privilege on behalf of the communicant.

-SOURCES: Minutes of Joint Procedure Committee: January 29, 1976, page 7.
+SOURCES: Joint Procedure Committee Minutes of April 25-26, 2013, page 33; January 29, 1976, page 7.
 Rule 505, Uniform Rules of Evidence (1974).

 SUPERSEDED: N.D.C.C. § 31-01-06(2).